order-of-the-phoenix-project/projectcontent/README.md

 Once you have that set up, go to Github Desktop and clone order-of-the-phoenix-project/projectcontent to the Local path 'C:\Hugo\Sites\projectcontent'.

 Then open your file browser and go to C:\Hugo\Sites\projectcontent and you should see folders called "archetypes", "content", "themes" and a file called ".gitmodules" and another called "config.toml".
-If you don't, talk to Andrew.
-If you do, in that same folder, create a folder called "public".
+At this point, if you see a folder called "public", go ahead and delete it along with all of it's contents, then create that same folder called "public".
+Recreating it will allow you to continue the next step.

 Once you have that folder created, go back to Github Desktop and clone order-of-the-phoenix-project/order-of-the-phoenix-project.github.io to the Local path "C:\Hugo\Sites\projectcontent\public"